-The data paths portion of the KD11-A Processor manipulates, stores, and routes data within the processor.
+The DATA PATHS portion of the KD11-A Processor manipulates, stores, and routes data within the processor.

-The prime element of the data path logic is the arithmetic logic unit (ALU) which operates, both logically and arithmetically, upon input data from the interface portion of the processor.
+The prime element of the data path logic is the ALU which operates, both logically and arithmetically, upon input data from the interface portion of the processor.
 To a certain extent, data path logic is ordered upon the ALU because of the requirements to provide data to each of its inputs and to store, or otherwise use, its output.
 The ALU and all other components in the processor data paths are described in the following paragraphs.

-For the purposes of the following discussion, the term "scratch pad register" refers to one of the 16 internal processor registers shown on the block labled REGISTER (REG).
+For the purposes of the following discussion, the term "Scratch Pad Register" refers to one of the 16 internal processor registers shown on the block labeled REGISTER (REG).
+These registers are also referred to as the General Registers.